 Welcome to my sightings page for 2021, where I aim to display a compilation of my birding and wildlife sightings and experiences from that year.
 For up to date reports of sightings, please consider following me on my Facebook, Twitter and Flickr pages.

-Covid19: My birding experiences during 2020 were disrupted with a full lockdown, followed by restrictions using a tiered system and 2021 is expected to be similar.
-Based on these guidelines, my own approach will be as follows:
+Covid19: My birding experiences during 2020 were disrupted with a full lockdown, followed by restrictions using a tiered system and 2021 started in full lockdown.
+A roadmap to recovery was created and will hopefully go as planned.
+Based on the guidelines, my own approach will be as follows (dates and guidelines may change at any time):

 1st to 3rd January, 2021 – Covid19 Tier 4, Etherley Moor